-The Fredericksburg location is home to a tasting room, restaurant and the Manor Haus B&B.
+Messina Hof has three locations in Texas – Grapevine, Bryan and Fredericksburg.
+The later location has been named to our best wineries in Texas Hill Country.
+This location is home to a tasting room, restaurant and the Manor Haus B&B.

 Location: 9996 US Hwy 290 East, Fredericksburg, TX 78625

-Have you visited any of these wineries in the Texas Hill Country?
-Are there others you think are a must to sip at?
+Have you visited any of these wineries in Texas Hill Country?
+Are there others you think are a must to sip?
 Let us know in the comments.

-Planning a trip to visit wineries in the Texas Hill Country?
+Planning a trip to visit wineries in Texas Hill Country?
 PIN this for later!